 She has a B.A. in English Literature from Florida Agricultural & Mechanical University and a Masters in Library and Information Studies from Florida State University.
 She is a member of the American Library Association and Educause.

-Sarah Buck Kachaluba received her B.A. in History and International Affairs from the University of New Hampshire, her Ph.D. in History from Rutgers University, and her Master of Science in Library and Information Science from the University of North Texas.
+Sarah Buck Kachaluba received her B.A. in History and International Affairs from the University of New Hampshire, her Ph.D. in History from Rutgers University, and her Master's degree in Library and Information Science from the University of North Texas.

 In 2006 she joined the faculty at the Florida State University Libraries.
 She currently serves as the liaison for Anthropology, History, International Affairs, Latin American Studies, Middle Eastern Studies, Modern Languages, and Women's Studies.